SniperOJ/Jeopardy-Dockerfiles/README.md

 # 2. Clone this repo
 git clone https://github.com/SniperOJ/CTF-Challenge-Dockerfiles.git

-# Enter the challenge directory which you are interested
+# Enter the challenge directory which you are interested, eg: web/bypass-php-exit/
 cd web/bypass-php-exit/

 # 3. Change the listen port for forwarding if you want